The Ingvar Expedition

 Several scholars have made attempts at reconstructing the journey of Ingvar and his retinue, but none of them has been convincing.

 The Saga of Yngvar the Far-Travelled describes the journey of Ingvar and his retinue in detail.
-But apart from the first part of the saga situated in Sweden and Russia describing Ingvar’s genealogy and his close connections to the royal Swedish family and the Russian king, the rest of the saga describing the expedition can not be connected convincingly to historical or geographical facts and seems to be heavily inspired by motifs of popular oral and literary traditions.
+But apart from the first part of the saga situated in Sweden and Garðaríki (probably the Kyivan Rus Kingdom) describing Ingvar’s genealogy and his close connections to the Swedish royal family and a Rus king, the rest of the saga describing the journey can not be connected convincingly to historical or geographical facts and seems to be heavily inspired by motifs of popular oral and literary traditions.

 Ingvar and his retinue are not mentioned in any reliable Eastern source.
 Although Norse activity in the East is mentioned in sources like the Russian Primary Chronicle (twelfth century) and the Gregorian Chronicle, none of the events described in the chronicles can be linked directly to the expedition other than to reconfirm that a Norse endeavour like Ingvar’s taking place is in fact absolutely plausible.